Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Conclusion, Limitations and Future work

 \section{Conclusion, Limitations and Future work}

-In this work, we redefine neural operators within a $d+1$ dimensional framework.
-Building on this formulation, we propose the Schrödingerised Kernel Neural Operator (SKNO), which employs an efficient parameterization of the $d+1$ dimensional kernel integral operator.
-Across more than ten benchmarks, SKNO achieves state-of-the-art accuracy with competitive computational efficiency.
-Moreover, its demonstrated resolution invariance, zero-shot generalization to unseen temporal regimes, and comprehensive ablation studies jointly support the robustness and validity of the proposed $d+1$ dimensional designs.
-Taken together, these results not only establish $d+1$ dimensional neural operators such as SKNO as a simple yet highly effective extension of prior neural operators, but also motivate broader exploration of operator design and learning over the full $d+1$ problem domain.
+In this work, we reformulate neural operators within a \((d+1)\)-dimensional framework, in which latent functions live on \(D_x \times D_p\) and are evolved by operators acting jointly over the physical and auxiliary coordinates.
+Building on this formulation, we propose the Schrödingerised Kernel Neural Operator (SKNO) as one Fourier-based instantiation with residual linear blocks and basis-diversified auxiliary evolution along \(D_p\).
+Across more than ten benchmarks, SKNO attains the lowest relative \(L_2\) error among the compared baselines under the reported settings.
+Its resolution robustness, zero-shot temporal generalization, and controlled ablation studies support the empirical effectiveness of the proposed \((d+1)\)-dimensional design.
+Taken together, these results suggest that auxiliary-domain operator evolution is a promising alternative to brute-force embedding scaling.

-An important open problem is to develop quantitative criteria for comparing neural operators at their optimizer-attained local minima.
-Because training navigates a high-dimensional error landscape over a large set of kernel parameters, both the optimization trajectory and the attained minimum can vary substantially across architectures.
-While existing models (e.g., \cite{21:fno, 23:GNOT, 24:Transolver}) and related theoretical analyses (e.g., \cite{21:universal_fno, 25:nonlocality, 25:quanti_NO_parabolic}) provide approximation-oriented results, they offer limited insight into the properties of the minima selected by practical optimization.
-As future work, we will focus on comparing different aggregation designs and the associated propagation parameters across layers, and quantify how these choices affect neighborhood-averaged training and test errors around local minima.
+An important future direction is to develop quantitative criteria for comparing neural operators beyond final test error alone.
+Because training navigates a high-dimensional error landscape over a large set of kernel parameters, optimization trajectories and attained local minima can vary substantially across architectures.
+While existing models (e.g., \cite{21:fno, 23:GNOT, 24:Transolver}) and related theoretical analyses (e.g., \cite{21:universal_fno, 25:nonlocality, 25:quanti_NO_parabolic}) provide approximation-oriented results, they offer limited insight into which minima are selected by practical training.
+Future work will therefore study how different aggregation designs and propagation parameters affect neighborhood-averaged training and test errors around optimizer-attained solutions.